Hlora1337/fortran-training/README.md

 Made a Prime Number Check program through fpm.
 Just download a folder, open terminal and print under root fpm run in folder.

 I played a lot with functions and subroutines cause i didn't really understand them, so in SubsAndFuncs you'll find them

+Finally, Made Matrix Calculator that sums, multiplies and calculates diagonale sum of two arrays that randomly filled through random_seed()